Army Nurse Resume Example

 I always recommend checking out military nursing associations online.
 Groups like AMSUS and the ANA offer networking, job boards, and career development tools just for nurses like you.

-You can find resume templates tailored for military nurses on reputable career sites.
+You can find resume templates tailored for military nurses on reputable career sites, and review a clinical research nurse cover letter for additional inspiration.
 These help you highlight leadership, adaptability, and patient care skills-qualities most employers want to see.

 Don’t forget about continuing education.
 Many military nurses use free or discounted courses to stay licensed and competitive.
 This helps you stand out in civilian and federal job markets.